10 Unusual Vegetables That Will Ignite Your Curiosity

 But even those can get boring after a while.
 There’s only so much potatoes one can eat without feeling sick.
 Culinary enthusiasts and mom chefs have to keep finding unique vegetables and newer ways of cooking them in order to feed their loved ones and keep them healthy.
 After all, no one can deny the health benefits of eating fresh vegetables and fruits.

 We all know how good veggies are for the body.
-Not only do they contain vital micro nutrients required for optimal body functions, but they are also rich in antioxidants that strengthen your immune system.
-Plus, veggies are high in fiber which feed our gut microbiome and improve digestive health.
+Not only do they contain vital micronutrients required for optimal body functions, but they are also rich in antioxidants that strengthen your immune system.
+Plus, veggies are high in fiber which feeds our gut microbiome and improves digestive health.
 Truly, they’re a wonderful gift from Nature!

-But how do you find the best vegetables when you local supermarket is stacked with the same plain ol’ boring stuff?
+But how do you find the best vegetables when your local supermarket is stacked with the same plain ol’ boring stuff?
 Don’t worry!
 In this article, we highlight some weird vegetables for you that you’ve never heard of!
-These strange looking vegetables might even pass off as weeds or roots, but trust us, they are super yummy, delicious and juicy when cooked right!
+These strange looking vegetables might even pass off as weeds or roots, but trust us, they are super yummy, delicious, and juicy when cooked right!

-Since these veggies are exotic, not only do they have strange shapes and colour’s but also contain unique components which fulfill important nutrient deficiencies in our body.
+Since these veggies are exotic, not only do they have strange shapes and colors but also contain unique components that fulfill important nutrient deficiencies in our body.
 All in all, you must try these strange vegetables at least once in your lifetime!
-So, embark on a crazy culinary adventure with these top 10 weird vegetables previously unknown to you!
+So, embark on a crazy culinary adventure with these top 14 weird vegetables previously unknown to you!

 1. Bitter Melon: